 Basecamp can segment your work into projects and break down project elements into facets like participants, conversations, documents, files, tasks, crucial dates and more.
 Each element can integrate with features like “schedule” (a calendar similar to any other) and “campfire” (a message board for casual conversation available on Basecamp 3).

 Basecamp offers an “automatic check-ins” feature.
 This automates the stand-up meetings used in agile workplaces or the brief emails a manager might send to check in with their team.
 Basecamp also enables you to run a fast poll rather than calling the team together for a few brief updates on the status of their work.

 Basecamp offers two simple plans: one free and one paid.
-The free plan offers up to three projects, 20 users, and 1GB of storage space.
+The free plan offers up to three projects, 20 users, and 1GB of storage space (learn how the free plan stacks up against Trello in our Basecamp vs Trello guide).
 The business plan is a one-time paid version with unlimited access to projects, users and clients.
 Check out our Basecamp review for more details.

 - Per user.
 Unlimited projects, Unlimited users, All features.
 500GB storage.

 - Pricing: Free plan available for up to 10 users; Paid plans starting at $750, billed annually

 - Not flexible